kanutron/AssistantAI/README.md

 A set of prompts commonly used while editing python code are bundled in AssistantAI.

-- **Add docstring**: selecting a function and invoking this prompt, a request to available endpoints will result in the python function being populated with a `docstring`.
+- **Add docstring**: selecting a python function and invoking this prompt, a request will result in the python function being populated with a `docstring`.
 - **Add comments**: will comment line by line the selected python code.
 - **Explain**: will open the output panel with a verbose explanation of the selected code.